myguide/tagbox/README.md

 });
 ```

-Regular CSS will now work well with Tagbox once the default has been disabled.
+Regular CSS will now work with Tagbox.

-`my-div` being the id of the div where you'd like the input
-to be created.

 ### Building